-- housing; rural buildings and residential development in wider rural Bassetlaw; responding to a changing climate; infrastructure delivery and planning obligations; and Gypsies, Travellers and Travelling Showpeople.
+- 1.6 Bassetlaw District Council began work on its new Local Plan in 2015.
+The new Local Plan will provide the long-term approach to development in the District up to 2037 and, once adopted, will replace the Core Strategy and Development Management Policies Development Plan Document (DPD) which was adopted in December 2011. - 1.7 The Initial Draft Bassetlaw Plan was published for consultation in October 2016 and set out a Vision and 11 Strategic Objectives for the Local Plan as well as six Strategic Proposals which detailed the spatial hierarchy for the District and a proposed planning approach and development principles for each tier of the hierarchy.
+The Initial Draft Bassetlaw Plan also set out proposed thematic policy approaches relating to housing growth; economic development; town and service centres; the historic environment; the natural environment; design; affordable and specialist housing; rural buildings and residential development in wider rural Bassetlaw; responding to a changing climate; infrastructure delivery and planning obligations; and Gypsies, Travellers and Travelling Showpeople.
 These proposed policy approaches were high level indications of the likely direction of the Local Plan policy and did not comprise detailed draft policy wording. - 1.8 Bassetlaw District Council then prepared Part 1 of the Draft Bassetlaw Local Plan for consultation in January 2019.
 This document focused on the strategic elements of the Local Plan, including how much development is proposed and broadly how it will be distributed.
 This document included strategic policies (including a policy to allocate new garden villages) and thematic policies, which were focused on various topics for development management purposes.
 These policies set out the requirements that development within the District should meet. - 1.9 The Draft Bassetlaw Local Plan (January 2020) then brought together the strategic elements included in the Part 1 consultation with more detailed policies and site allocations.
-Some elements that were consulted on during the Part 1 consultation were updated in response to comments received through the consultation process. - 1.10 Bassetlaw District Council has now decided to carry out a further consultation on the Draft Local Plan.
-During the first consultation on the Draft Local Plan in early 2020, concerns were raised about the distribution of housing development and the sustainability credentials of some of the sites proposed for allocation.
-Consequently, the Council is now proposing to amend the distribution of housing and to replace a small number of the sites where they are considered to be unsuitable, or where there is uncertainty that sustainable development can be achieved within the Local Plan period.
-The Council is also proposing a number of other changes including some new policies and amendments to existing policies.
-This SA Report relates to the revised Draft Local Plan (dated November 2020).
+Some elements that were consulted on during the Part 1 consultation were updated in response to comments received through the consultation process. - 1.10 Subsequently, Bassetlaw District Council decided to carry out further consultation on the Draft Local Plan in November 2020.
+During the first consultation on the Draft Local Plan in early 2020, concerns had been raised about the distribution of housing and the sustainability credentials of some of the sites proposed for allocation.
+As a result, the Council made proposals to amend the distribution of housing and to replace a small number of the sites where they were considered to be unsuitable, or where there was uncertainty that sustainable development could be achieved within the Local Plan period.
+Further proposed changes included some new policies and amendments to existing policies.